Road infrastructure case: Prosecution

 On 27 December 2016, in a 794-page ruling, Judge Ercolini indicted former president Cristina Kirchner, former Minister of Federal Planning Julio De Vido, former Secretary of Public Works José Francisco López, former Undersecretary of Federal Public Works Coordination Carlos Santiago Kirchner, and former head of the National Highway Administration Nelson Guillermo Periotti, for prima facie co-authors of the crimes of criminal association and aggravated fraudulent administration and ordered a seizure of 10 billion pesos on each of their assets.
 He indicted businessman Lázaro Báez as a necessary participant in the same crimes, ordering the same seizure.
 For the crime of aggravated fraudulent administration, as necessary participants, the Court prosecuted former National Highway Administration officials Raúl Osvaldo Daruich, Héctor René Jesús Garro, Raúl Gilberto Pavesi, Mauricio Collareda, José Raúl Santibáñez, and Juan Carlos Villafañe, with each facing a seizure of 2.5 billion pesos.

-It also ruled that there were no grounds for indictment or for the acquittal of charges against Eduardo Ernesto Morillo, an official who still serves at the National Highway Administration, and the former Undersecretaries of Public Works Graciela Elena Oporto, Raúl Víctor Rodríguez, Hugo Manuel Rodríguez, and Abel Julio Fatala.
+It ruled that there were no grounds for indictment or for the acquittal of charges against Eduardo Ernesto Morillo, an official who still serves at the National Highway Administration, and the former Undersecretaries of Public Works Graciela Elena Oporto, Raúl Víctor Rodríguez, Hugo Manuel Rodríguez, and Abel Julio Fatala.
 Among other considerations, the judge stated that "this is a criminal plan that extended over three presidential terms – for 12 years – designed by the top of the Executive Branch with the aim of illegally seizing the funds allocated to public road works, initially in the province of Santa Cruz" whose objective was "to enrich with public funds through the irregular awarding of public road works to businessman Lázaro Báez.".
 Judge Ercolini's ruling was appealed by Cristina Fernández de Kirchner, Lázaro Báez, Julio De Vido, and other defendants in the case, as well as by prosecutor Gerardo Pollicita, alleging that the ruling favored Abel Fatala.